 Mid term quiz: Some time during the semester, we will publish a quiz on Ilias, with questions covering the course contents so far.
 It is obligatory that you pass this quiz until a deadline (to be specified), but you have infinitely many trials and at least one week for doing so and will receive instant feedback by auto-grading.
 Note that the questions will not necessarily be representative of an exam.

 Final evaluation: The final exam is a written closed book exam.
 Only pen, paper, a calculator and two A4 sheets (i.e., 4 pages) of self-chosen content are allowed (handwritten).
+Everyone who wants ECTS for this course needs to pass the exam.
 For students from the faculty of engineering and the B.Sc.
 Math, this exam is graded.
 Students from the M.Sc.
 Math need to pass the written exam in order to take a graded 11ECTS oral exam.

 Projects (more detail in a section below): The optional project (3 ECTS) consists in the formulation and implementation of a self-chosen problem of Numerical Optimal Control, resulting in documented computer code, a project report, and a public presentation.
 Project work starts in the last third of the semester.
 For students from the faculty of engineering the project is graded independently from the 6ECTS lecture.
 For students from the B.Sc.
 Math, the grade for the lecture&project 9ECTS module is solely determined by the written exam.
 For students from the M.Sc.
 Math the project is again a prerequisite to the graded 11ECTS oral exam.

 All meetings start at 10 a.m. sharp in the virtual lecture room (details above in the paragraph on virtual meetings).